mspass-team/mspass/docs/source/user_manual/parallel_processing.rst

 into a finite set of *N* things (objects) that are each to be handled identically.
 The raw input to any complete seismic data set fits this idea;  the "data set" is a set of *N* raw signals.
-A serial version of processing that data set could be reduced to a loop over each of the *N* objects applying some algorithm to each datum one at a time.
+A serial version of processing a typical data set could be reduced to a loop over each of the *N* objects applying one or more algorithms to each datum one at a time.
 In Spark and Dask the data are treated collectively as a single data set.
 The "data set" is abstracted by a single container that is used to symbolically represents the